Towards Automated Identification of Violation Symptoms of Architecture Erosion: Results

 In terms of the semi-structured interviews, the six practitioners that accepted our invitation are denoted as I1 to I6 in Table 7.
 Each interview lasted approximately 30 to 40 minutes, resulting in a total of 189 minutes of audio recordings.
 Furthermore, the transcripts of these interviews spanned 35 pages with over 22K words.
 In general, all of them expressed a positive attitude towards such an automated way to identify violation symptoms from code review comments.
 We present the key common points of the interviewees' opinions below:

 \begin{itemize} \item \textbf{(IQ1) Potential benefits}: The integration of such an automated identification of violation symptoms of architecture erosion could help to reduce the time and effort of developers, which is recognized by four interviewees.
 As I3 stated, ``\textit{extra checking could make our work faster and facilitate the code review workflow}''.
-Additionally, I4 mentioned that ``\textit{Code reviewers prioritize two main categories of issues: those related to functionality and those concerning the architecture, and such an approach is particularly valuable and beneficial for identifying and addressing architectural problems}''. \item \textbf{(IQ1) Challenges}: Three out of six interviewees raised concerns regarding data leakage problems when employing or integrating such an automated approach supported by third-party libraries or specific Large Language Models (LLMs), especially for inner-source projects.
-Besides, two out of six interviewees expressed their concerns about false positives; as I1 mentioned: ``\textit{Any tool that gives you warnings that are false, after a while you start ignoring its warnings}''.
-Regardless of the type of automated techniques employed, rich and high-quality training data on violation symptoms and suitable data processing are necessary to ensure the performance and generality of these approaches.
-As I2 stated, ``\textit{Training data is quite important for the accuracy of the results, ..., there were always garbage outputs even if the input per se is good}''.
-Therefore, putting more effort into improving data processing could pose another challenge for such automated approaches. \item \textbf{(IQ2) Strategies}: I4 thought that the best practices and specific rules for identifying typical violation symptoms (e.g., layering violations) should be considered and integrated when employing automated techniques during code review.
+Additionally, I4 mentioned that ``\textit{Code reviewers prioritize two main categories of issues: those related to functionality and those concerning the architecture, and such an approach is particularly valuable and beneficial for identifying and addressing architectural problems}''. \item \textbf{(IQ1) Challenges}: Three out of six interviewees raised concerns regarding data leakage problems when employing or integrating such an automated approach supported by third-party libraries or specific LLMs, especially for inner-source projects.
+Besides, two out of six interviewees expressed their concerns about ``\textit{Crying Wolf}'' effect of false positives; as I1 mentioned: ``\textit{Any tool that gives you warnings that are false, after a while you start ignoring its warnings}''.
+If tools give false warnings (or warnings that users consider trivial), it eventually leads users to ignore all warnings, including legitimate ones.
+This calls for the interpretability of such automated approaches that participants might not only want to know about the identified violation symptoms, but also understand why they are flagged as ``violations''; as I2 mentioned: ``\textit{As a user, I am not satisfied to be told where the issues are located, and I also want to know why they are flagged as violations with explanations}''.
+Therefore, putting more effort into improving the interpretability could pose another challenge for such automated approaches. \item \textbf{(IQ2) Strategies}: I4 thought that the best practices and specific rules (e.g., guidelines on architectural layering, module dependencies, and coupling thresholds) for identifying typical violation symptoms (e.g., layering violations) should be considered and integrated when employing automated techniques during code review.
 This could help customize such an approach of identifying violation symptoms and then maximize the identification accuracy for inner-source projects inside companies. \item \textbf{(IQ3) Visions for improving code quality}: With the advent of LLMs, five out of six interviewees are willing to utilize our approach with customized LLMs for specific tasks in the future, e.g., identifying architecture issues by feeding architecture constraints to the LLMs and providing architecture refactoring suggestions. \end{itemize}